-Work from anywhere – today one really can work from anywhere that makes sense for you given personal tech like laptop computers, mobile phones and collaboration tools like video chat or conferencing.
+Work from anywhere – today one really can work from anywhere that makes sense for you given personal or work technology like laptop computers, mobile phones, collaboration and software tools.

 Our top work anywhere and remote work best practices –